meAmidos/docker-gobuilder/README.md

 ## Usage
 ### 1. Create an image with your Go application

-In this example the name of the resulting image is me/mygoapp, and it will have included some files and directories from the initial app source: conf.yml, static and views.
+In this example the name of the resulting image is me/mygoapp, and it will have included some files and directories from the initial app source: ```conf.yml```, ```static``` and ```views```.
 Including arbitrary directories or files from the source could be of a vital importance, if you are dockerizing a wep application, for example.

 ```
 docker run --rm \